Hasakah: Agriculture and natural resources

 The economy of Hasaka is based on agriculture.
 The Jazira region, in which the city is situated, has long been known as "breadbasket" and "green island".
 In 2011, the region's wheat production made up 55% of Syria's total output, with Hasakah alone contributing more than 50%.
 Meanwhile, the region's cotton yield made up 78% of Syria's total production during that year, with Hasakah contributing 35%.

 In 2011, the Al-Hasakah Governorate accounted for roughly 200,000 barrels per day (bpd) of Syria's output of around 380,000 bpd.
 The region also holds a substantial amount of natural gas reserves.

 Following the Syrian civil war and in particular the Turkish occupation of Rojava many acres of farmland were rendered unusable, as Turkish forces cut off the Allouk water station in Serê Kaniyê (Raʾs al-ʿAin).
 This also led to a deterioration in the city's health conditions.
 Additionally Abdullah Al-Fares, a professor of economics at the University of Aleppo, attributes the decline in agricultural output to prolonged droughts, decreasing rainfall, large-scale displacement of farmers, rising production costs, a reduction in irrigated farmland due to soaring fuel prices and power outages, the lack of fertilizer, and a decline in seed quality.
 The displacement of farmers and power outages in particular were caused by Turkish airstrikes, which severely damaged the Hasakah region's only power station.
 Oil extraction in the region also stalled as energy became scarce, oil tankers were targeted by ISIS sleeper cells, and roads and infrastructure were damaged by Turkish airstrikes.

 Development under the DAANES

 Over the years various projects have been undertaken by the Autonomous Administration's Economic Authority and the Kongreya Star to improve the city's economic standing and promote women's empowerment.
 These include agricultural projects for displaced women from Serê Kaniyê, the Centre for Co-operative Societies, which cultivates barley in the region, the Ishtar Women’s Bakery, Demsal (lit.
 Season), which offers seasonal products, as well as numerous sewing and textile workshops, canned food factories, dairy farms, restaurants, and clothing shops.

 Districts

-The city of Al-Hasakah is divided into 5 districts, which are Al-Madinah, Al-Aziziyah, Ghuwayran, Al-Nasra and Al-Nashwa.
+The city of Hasakah is divided into 5 districts, which are Al-Madinah, Al-Aziziyah, Ghuwayran, Al-Nasra and Al-Nashwa.
 These districts, in turn, are divided into 29 neighborhoods.